hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-intro/index.md

 ---
 name: iac-allows-us-to
 class: compact
-# Infrastructure as Code Allows Us To ..
+# Infrastructure as Code Allows Us To...

 * Provide a codified workflow to create infrastructure
 * Change and update existing infrastructure